amjmaxserve/learn_python/README.md

 ---

-> Easy and intuitive programming language
+- Easy and intuitive programming language
-> Free and Opensource
+- Free and Opensource
-> can be widely used for a variety of of tasks
+- can be widely used for a variety of of tasks

 ---

+- Index

+hello.py